Brand Name Xeloda Common Name capecitabine

 How should I use this medication?

 The recommended dose of capecitabine varies according to body size.
+You may need to take a combination of 150 mg and 500 mg tablets.
 Capecitabine is normally given in 2 equal doses twice a day for 2 weeks followed by a rest period of one week.
 This cycle is repeated until treatment is complete, as assessed by your doctor.

 Capecitabine tablets should be swallowed with water within 30 minutes after the end of a meal.